marshmallow-code/marshmallow/docs/quickstart.rst

 Validation without deserialization
 ----------------------------------

-If you only need to validate input data (without deserializing to an object), you can use :meth:`Schema.validate`.
+If you only need to validate input data (without deserializing to an object), you can use `Schema.validate <marshmallow.Schema.validate>`.

 .. code-block:: python